A More Transparent Company Culture

 Transparency helps to create a mutual respect and an overall desire to improve so coaching toward better performance is natural, desired, and supported.
 This enables coaches to be more targeted, specific, timely, and team goal-oriented.

 The result is that employees feel ownership and satisfaction in their ability to contribute to the company’s success.
+Sharing breeds individual and collective accountability and reduces back-channeling and gossip at work.

 The Bottom Line

 Perhaps the Dalai Lama said it best: “A lack of transparency results in distrust and a deep sense of insecurity.”
-How trusting is your company culture?
+How transparent is your company culture?
 You will know you are moving in the right direction when your employees believe that:

 To learn more about how to create a more transparent company culture, download 29 Ways to Build and Maintain Trust as a Leader